-Recently, Amazon’s efforts to penetrate the fashion industry have stepped up — due in no small part to Beaudoin.
-Eschewing luxury retail — after comments made by analysts and executives at brands like Alexander Wang and Louis Vuitton that the website’s mass-market appeal is not the right platform for high-end fashion — under Beaudoin, Amazon Fashion has taken a more democratic positioning.
+Amazon’s efforts to penetrate the fashion industry have, in recent years, stepped up — due in no small part to Beaudoin.
+Eschewing luxury retail — after comments made by analysts and executives at brands like Alexander Wang and Louis Vuitton that the website’s mass-market appeal is not the right platform for high-end fashion.
+Under Beaudoin, Amazon Fashion took a more democratic positioning.
 She has concentrated on expanding its offering of contemporary, mid-range and denim brands, bringing labels like Theory, Levis and Michael Kors into the fold and improving the site’s front-end experience by opening creative studio spaces in Brooklyn and London.

 Beaudoin has also built up the site’s credibility through strategic sponsorships.
 A two-season, seven-figure partnership with the CFDA saw Amazon sponsor the first ever New York Fashion Week: Men’s.
-The company also sponsored India Fashion Week and has been investing in industry talent — Beaudoin’s chief marketing officer is Jennie Perry, previously of Stride Right and Old Navy, and, for three years, the business employed Julie Gilhart , former fashion director of Barney’s, as a consultant.
+The company also sponsored India Fashion Week and has been investing in industry talent, hiring chief marketing officer Jennie Perry (previously of Stride Right and Old Navy ) and, for three years, Julie Gilhart , former fashion director of Barney’s, as a consultant.

-Beaudoin is committed to a multi-channel approach for the site, telling WWD that Amazon Fashion’s offers an “immersive experience" comprised of editorial shoots, a wide range of brands and social platforms: "Because we know our customers are everywhere, consuming media across the board — online, media, print, TV or even two or three at once — we want to be where they are.”
+Beaudoin is committed to a multi-channel approach for the site, telling WWD that Amazon Fashion’s offers an “immersive experience" comprising editorial shoots and a wide range of brands and social platforms: "Because we know our customers are everywhere, consuming media across the board — online, media, print, TV or even two or three at once — we want to be where they are.”